Last updated on

 Learn how to make the best Sauteed Mushrooms in just a few easy steps.
 They are a quick and easy side dish that never fails, but mushrooms are an often overlooked option to round out your family dinner.

 Not only are these sauteed mushrooms quick and easy, but they are budget-friendly and require kitchen staples you probably already have around the house.
-They are so good, I often plan my main dish around them, topping Grilled Steak, Crispy Broiled Chicken Thighs, and Baked Pork Chops.
+They are so good, I often plan my main dish around them, topping Grilled Steak, Broiled Chicken Thighs, and Baked Pork Chops.

 Mushrooms have a bad rep in the kitchen.
 Many people discount their amazing ability to adapt to whatever flavors you cook them in, which makes them one of my favorite additions to add to slow cooker meals, skillet dinners, and casseroles.